GangaEbagewadi/Chatbot/README.md

-# Chatbot
+# ***Chatbot***
- A Streamlit-powered AI chatbot using Google Gemini API with features like a Smart To-Do List and PDF Summarization..
+ *A Streamlit-powered AI chatbot using Google Gemini API with features like a Smart To-Do List and PDF Summarization.*

-# **AI Chatbot with Google Gemini API**
+# AI Chatbot with Google Gemini API

 A **Streamlit-powered AI chatbot** leveraging **Google Gemini API** for intelligent conversations, PDF summarization, and AI-powered task management.
 Built with a sleek **dark-mode UI**, this project enhances productivity and user experience.